 Burke Lake Park - Water - Kayaking

 Want to float or gently paddle the day away here in Fairfax County?
 It’s not hard to do.
 Many of our parks offer canoe, kayak, and paddleboat rentals.
 Or you can rent (or bring your own) stand-up paddleboard for some totally Insta-tastic selfies in front of Washington, DC’s monuments or in popular spots at Lake Anne, Pohick Bay or Riverbend Park.
 Of course, many of the same places you can get on the water also offer hiking, bird watching and fishing (check regulations, as some parks limit fishing to a shoreline activity.)
+All of these options are perfect for a outdoor weekendromantic getaway or traditional family fun!

 But the real appeal—especially on a hot summer day or amidst fall color—is getting out into the water on a boat and drinking in the sights for yourself.
 Here’s where to do that: